 Our tractor productivity generally decreases during the winter season because inclement weather impedes operations and some shippers reduce their shipments.
-At the same time, operating expenses generally increase, with harsh weather creating higher accident frequency, increased claims and more equipment repairs.
+At the same time, operating expenses generally increase, with harsh weather creating higher accident frequency, increased claims, lower fuel efficiency and more equipment repairs.